 Cancer can occur in many areas of the body, including the sexual organs.

-Testicular cancer is cancer in a man's testicle.
-The two testicles, or testes, are glands that produce male hormones and sperm.
+Men have two testicles, sometimes called testes.
+They are one of many glands in the body.
+Their job is to make male hormones and sperm.
 They hang beneath and behind a man's penis in a pouch of skin called the scrotum.
-The spermatic cord, composed of the sperm duct, nerves, and blood vessels, connects each testicle to the body.

 Testicular cancer may spread slowly or quickly.
-Testicular cancer usually spreads to nearby lymph nodes, the lungs, the liver, bones, and possibly the brain.
+It can go to nearby lymph nodes, the lungs, the liver, bones, and rarely the brain.

 What Conditions Are Linked to It?

 Researchers have found several things that seem to increase a man’s chances of getting this kind of cancer.
 They include: